 We may also suggest you apply to the Journalists' Charity for additional help.
 We work with the Journalists' Charity to ensure we provide the maximum help we can.

 - All grants are discretionary.
 In exceptional circumstances, the grants set out below may be varied by the Trustees.
 The Trustees act as the Management Committee of the Fund.
 All applicants are expected to apply for all state benefits that they are entitled to as grants will not be used to replace such benefits.
-Grants will not normally be given to pay for private medicine or private education.
+Grants will not normally be given to pay for private education or private medical fees where State provided care is available.

 - Applications for help from NUJ Extra will be considered from dependants of deceased NUJ members, members of the NUJ, ex members of the NUJ who have left in good standing.
 In all cases, the NUJ member must have paid at least one year's contributions at the appropriate full members' rate in order to be considered for assistance.
 Former members, whose membership ceased because of lapsing or expulsion, shall not normally qualify for help, unless extenuating circumstances are established to the Trustees' satisfaction.